rexredinger/tfe-terraform/README.md

 # my-tfe

-Fork this repo and clone it to your local machine.
+Clone this repo to your local machine.

 ## Setup Vars
 ```